xLightsSequencer/xLights/README.txt

 		times and it will cycle through all of them
 	-enh (dpitts) Now objects are sized and rotated about their graphical center, This means objects do not move around the screen if you resize or rotate.
+	-enh (dpitts) New rotate handles.
+Grab the handle and move mouse to rotate.
+Highlighted model is now magenta insteads of yellow
 	-enh (sean) Added Pinwheel effect
 	-bug (dpitts) Model Brightness Now works
 	-enh (dkulp) Allow star layers to be ordered low to high (to inside layer first)